tsdh/ttc15-model-execution-funnyqt/README.md

 ## Usage

-To run the solution's test suite which executes the activities of all provided test models, you need to get the /lein/ script from the [Leiningen homepage](http://leiningen.org/) and put in on your `PATH`.
+To run the solution's test suite which executes the activities of all provided test models, you need to get the `lein` script from the [Leiningen homepage](http://leiningen.org/) and put in on your `PATH`.
 Then just run `lein test`.